 We can easily get the amount of protein we need in a day (on average about 60-80 grams) from plants.

 Choosing protein from plants does not need to be hard.
 Here’s a few great products to choose:

 - soybeans, soy products, or tofu

 - hemp or chea seeds are a win

 - choose beans or lentils

 - include almonds or other types of nuts

 There are so many varieties to choose from in so many of these vegan products as well.
-For example, beans come in all sizes, shapes and flavors and can be utilized in so many dishes including burgers, plant based chili, and scrambles just to name a few.
+For example, beans come in all sizes, shapes and flavors and can be utilized in so many dishes including burgers, Chili Sin Carne, and scrambles just to name a few.